-- To return to the university, students must petition the appropriate doctoral program director, through the written appeals process. - Individuals who have been dismissed from a doctoral program for poor academic performance or progress may appeal the dismissal decision to the appropriate doctoral program director. - A written appeal of academic dismissal must be submitted to the doctoral program director in writing no later than 30 days after the date of the notice of dismissal.
-The letter of appeal should include a) the basis for the appeal; b) a summary of discussions, if any, between the student and representatives of the student's program such as the student's major advisor and/or the student's doctoral program director; and c) outcome or remedy proposed by the student.
+- A written appeal of academic dismissal must be submitted to the doctoral program director in writing no later than 30 days after the date of the notice of dismissal.
+The letter of appeal should include a) the basis for the appeal; b) a summary of discussions, if any, between the student and representatives of the student's program, such as the student's major advisor and/or the student's doctoral program director; and c) outcome or remedy proposed by the student.
 The letter may include additional or new relevant information.
-The doctoral program director will communicate with the dean of the appropriate college by transmitting the student's letter of appeal.

-- Grounds: The following are grounds for appeal: 1) incorrect calculation of grade point average; 2) misapplication of standards for academic performance and satisfactory progress by the appropriate college; 3) circumstances which had not been known which might be relevant to the dismissal. - Disposition: The dean of the appropriate college may 1) act on the appeal, 2) appoint a designee to collect additional information for the dean, or 3) constitute a three-person ad hoc review committee from the college.
+The doctoral program director will communicate with the dean of the appropriate college by transmitting the student's letter of appeal. - Grounds: The following are grounds for appeal: 1) incorrect calculation of grade point average; 2) misapplication of standards for academic performance and satisfactory progress by the appropriate college; 3) circumstances which had not been known which might be relevant to the dismissal. - Disposition: The dean of the appropriate college may 1) act on the appeal, 2) appoint a designee to collect additional information for the dean, or 3) constitute a three-person ad hoc review committee from the college.
 The purpose of the ad hoc committee is to provide an opinion and recommendation to the dean regarding the appeal.
 The ad hoc committee will review all materials and communications related to the case.
-Additional information may be requested. - The dean will inform the student and the doctoral program director in writing of the method of disposition of the appeal.
+Additional information may be requested. - The dean will inform the student and the doctoral program director in writing of the disposition of the appeal.
 If a dean's designee is appointed, the student and the doctoral program director will be informed of the name and contact information for the dean's designee. - The dean's decision with respect to a student's appeal shall be final.
 The student and the doctoral program director will be informed in writing of the dean's decision.